Linaro/website/_pages/homepage.md

           size: h2
       - format: text
         text_content:
-          text: "If you want to work with Linaro’s technical domain experts and other industry leaders on solving common problems, then Linaro membership is the option for you.
-Click on the videos below to find out why our members choose to partner with Linaro:"
+          text: If you want to work with Linaro’s technical domain experts and other industry leaders on solving common problems, then Linaro membership is the option for you.
+Click on the videos below to find out why our members choose to partner with Linaro.
       - format: buttons
         buttons_content:
           - title: Learn more